Patton (film): Critical response

-Review aggregate website Rotten Tomatoes reported that 90% of critics gave the film a positive review based on 52 reviews, with an average score of 8.4/10.
-Rotten Tomatoes summarizes the critical consensus as, "George C. Scott's sympathetic, unflinching portrayal of the titular general in this sprawling epic is as definitive as any performance in the history of American biopics."
+Review-aggregation website Rotten Tomatoes reported that Patton had a 90% approval rating based on 52 reviews, with an average score of 8.4/10.
+Its critical consensus reads, "George C. Scott's sympathetic, unflinching portrayal of the titular general in this sprawling epic is as definitive as any performance in the history of American biopics."

 Accolades

-In 1971, the film was nominated for 10 Academy Awards at 1971 ceremony, winning seven awards (including Best Picture).
-George C. Scott also won the Academy Award for Best Actor for his performance, but he famously refused to accept it, citing a dislike of the voting process and the concept of acting competitions.
-(The film's producer, Frank McCarthy, accepted the award on Scott's behalf.)
+In 1971, the film was nominated for 10 Academy Awards at the 1971 ceremony, winning seven awards (including Best Picture).
+George C. Scott also won the Academy Award for Best Actor for his performance, but he declined it, citing a dislike of the voting process and the concept of acting competitions.
 He was the first actor to do so.
+The film's producer, Frank McCarthy, accepted the award on Scott's behalf.

 The Best Picture statuette is on display at the George C. Marshall Museum at the Virginia Military Institute, courtesy of Frank McCarthy.